 What Types of Fish Farming Are There?

-Instead, there are actually two different types of fish farming: intensive and extensive.
-Extensive fish farming means that the company that raises the fish uses large ponds to raise them in.
+If a company takes part in extensive fish farming, it means that the company that raises the fish uses large ponds to raise them in.
 These fish live a somewhat natural lifestyle because these ponds have their own ecosystem, and the fish eat from that.

-However, intensive fish farming is when the company utilizes smaller tanks to raise the fish in.
-It requires a lot of management (as you might imagine) in order to produce a lot of fish in such a small space.
+However, intensive fish farming is when the company utilizes smaller tanks to raise the fish.
+It requires a lot of management (as you might imagine) to produce a lot of fish in such a small space.

 What to Raise Your Fish In?

-Though I won’t go into great detail about aquaponics in this article, here is a great resource about aquaponics to help you if you decide that you’d like to go that route.
+Though I won’t go into great detail about aquaponics in this article, this great resource about aquaponics will help you if you decide that you’d like to go that route.
 That article will help you if you’d like to cultivate both fish and plants symbiotically.

 How to Form Your Fish Ecosystem